 We live in cycles, mood cycles.

-Eastern philosophy (Buddhism, Hinduism) suggest both these states (happiness and unhappiness) are dysfunctional because being in this space you’re allowing yourself joy or happiness, you’re in a state of greed or fear.
+Eastern philosophy (Buddhism, Hinduism) suggests both these states (happiness and unhappiness) are dysfunctional because, being in this space, you’re allowing yourself joy or pleasure; you’re in a state of greed or fear.

-What the Eastern philosophy is saying is when you think you’re happy or sad you’re actually neither because deep down you’re you’re experiencing the feelings of either fear or greed.
+The Eastern philosophy says that when you think you’re happy or sad, you’re neither because, deep down, you’re experiencing either fear or greed.
 I’ve always chuckled at this because that means it’s just as dysfunctional to be ‘over-the-top’ happy as it is to be sad.
-This is an irony because we’re all trying so hard to be happy all the time.
+Of course, this is an irony because we’re all trying so hard to be happy all the time.

 Here’s the rub.

-Did you know that a beggar on the street corner in Calcutta could be happier than you and that you’re likely to be happier than the billionaire with his private jet, all those properties around the world in exotic place and his huge income?
+Did you know that a beggar on the street corner in Calcutta could be happier than you and that you’re likely to be more comfortable than the billionaire with his private jet, all those properties around the world in exotic places and his vast income?
 It’s true because…….

-Happiness is not external, it’s internal.
-It’s how you really feel about yourself and the world around you.
+Happiness is not external; it’s internal.
+It’s how you feel about yourself and the world around you.

 What to do about happiness

 I sit and meditate, usually once a day and sometimes twice.
-I call it my ‘No Mind’ time because my ‘me’ time I feel the bliss of nothingness or as some call it mindfulness.
-‘No Mind’ is my own term for being completely at ease with me and the universe.
+I call it my ‘No Mind’ time because in my ‘me’ time, I feel the bliss of nothingness or, as some call it, mindfulness.
+‘No Mind’ is my term for being completely at ease with me and the universe.
 It’s when nothing fazes me because I’m stabilised, balanced and happy.
-I’m not very happy, I’m in a state of just mild happiness.
-When I practice consistently my happiness state stays with me for days because I think my meditation ‘tops’ me up each day.
+I’m not very happy; I’m in a state of just mild happiness.
+When I practice consistently, my joy stays with me for days because I think my meditation ‘tops’ me up each day.

-When I’m happy I notice the simple beautiful things around me.
-Things like that sunset last night and this morning’s sunrise and the guys chatting at the coffee stop this morning, Then there’s my partner’s voice and being close to her as we had coffee.
-After that there was my breakfast, and the sound of my water feature with the ambient sound of the city including the garbage truck.
+When I’m happy, I notice the simple, beautiful things around me.
+Stuff like that sunset last night and this morning’s sunrise and the guys chatting at the coffee shop this morning; then there’s my partner’s voice and being close to her as we had coffee.
+After that, there was my breakfast and the sound of my water feature with the city’s ambient sound, including the garbage truck.

-Wasn’t that a strange description of happiness.
-Especially when there was no mention of purchases, buying, disagreements, feeling low or high.
+Wasn’t that a strange description of happiness?
+Especially when there was no mention of purchases, buying, disagreements, or feeling low or high.
 For me, it’s all just a feeling of inner being, mindfulness and happiness.

 That’s me noticing my happiness.

-Check out one of our FREE 21 Day Video Tarot course here
+Check out one of our FREE 21-Day Video Tarot courses here